polyfant/hulta_pregnancy_app/STACK.md

 -   Chart.js & Nivo for visualizations
 -   Day.js for date handling

+## Backend

+-   Go 1.23.4+ for high-performance API
+-   Gin Web Framework for routing
+-   GORM for database operations
+-   PostgreSQL for data persistence
+-   Redis for caching and rate limiting
+-   Auth0 for authentication & authorization
+-   Swagger for API documentation
+-   Zap for structured logging
+-   Docker for containerization
+-   GitHub Actions for CI/CD

 ## ML & Analytics

 -   TensorFlow.js for on-device ML